tomsauv/Enrich-Deplete-fastq/README.md

 Sometimes, we need to ENRICH and/or DEPLETE next generation sequencing data sets for a particular scaffolds Below are some command lines using BWA-mem + Samtools to do so for paired end Illumina data sets

-Note that analyses were run on a linux platform, BWA-mem v0.7.15-r1140 and Samtools v1.6 are in the path
+All files are placed and output in the current directory Raw zipped data as *.fastq.gz*

-All files are placed and output in the current directory Raw zipped data as .fastq.gz
+The *query.fasta* file includes the scaffolds

-The "query.fasta" file includes scaffolds/sequences
+Note that analyses were run on a linux platform BWA-mem v0.7.15-r1140 and Samtools v1.6 are in the path

 **1) Index the sequence file**